zimmski/tavor/README.md

 ### <a name="extend-fuzzing-filters"></a>Fuzzing filters [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor/fuzz/filter)

-The fuzzing filter code and all officially implemented fuzzing filters can be found in the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package and its sub-packages.
+The fuzzing filter code and all officially implemented fuzzing filters can be found in the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter) and its sub-packages.

-A fuzzing filter has to implement the `Filter` interface which is exported by the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package.
+A fuzzing filter has to implement the `Filter` interface which is exported by the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter).
 The interface defines the `Apply` method that applies the filter onto a token which is passed to the method.
 Therefore, the method's concern is only one token at a time.
 If an error is encountered during the filter execution, the error return argument is not nil.
 On success a replacement for the token is returned.
 This can be either `nil`, meaning the token should not be replaced, or a slice of tokens which will replace the old token using an alternation group.

-Applying a filter can be done manually or using the `ApplyFilters` function exported by the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package. `ApplyFilters` can apply more than one filter, correctly traverse the graph, handle errors of filters and does not apply filters onto filter generated tokens.
+Applying a filter can be done manually or using the `ApplyFilters` function exported by the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter). `ApplyFilters` applies more than one filter, correctly traverses the graph, handles errors of filters and does not apply filters onto filter generated tokens.
 The last property is needed to avoid filter loops e.g. when two filter generate new tokens which trigger the generation of the other filter.

-The `Register` function of the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package allows to register filters based on an identifier which can be then used within the framework.
-The function `New` of the [github.com/zimmski/tavor/fuzz/filter](/fuzz/filter) package allows to generate a new instance of the registered filter given the identifier.
+The `Register` function of the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter) allows to register filters based on an identifier which can be then used within the framework.
+The function `New` of the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter) allows to generate a new instance of the registered filter given the identifier.
 For example, this is needed for the Tavor binary, which applies filters defined by CLI arguments.

 **Examples**